Tlalli

 Tlalli was inspired by the Olmec colossal heads and its intention was to honor 500 years of the resistance of indigenous women.
 The mayor of Mexico City, Claudia Sheinbaum, announced on 5 September 2021 that Tlalli would replace the monument to Columbus.
 The announcement, design, name, and the selection of Reyes as the sculptor, as well the undiscussed removal of Columbus, received mixed opinions.
-Days later, Sheinbaum said that a committee would determine its future, and then in October stated a copy of The Young Woman of Amajac will be placed there instead.
+Days later, Sheinbaum said that a committee would determine its future, and then in October stated a copy of The Young Woman of Amajac would be placed there instead.

 Although the government of the city never addressed the project as canceled, journals and academic members consider it as such.
 According to the city's Secretary of Culture, Claudia Curiel de Icaza, the project is still under consideration but The Young Woman of Amajac has higher priority.

 Background

 The head was set to replace a monument to Christopher Columbus, originally located on a roundabout along Paseo de la Reforma Avenue, in Cuauhtémoc, Mexico City.
 The statue of Columbus was removed on 10 October 2020, prior to an attempted demonstration to topple it two days later—on Columbus Day.
 According to the government of the city, it was removed as part of a series of restorations performed by the National Institute of Anthropology and History (INAH).
 Mayor Claudia Sheinbaum said public debates would be held in 2021 to determine the future of the monument.

 In the context of the commemorations of the 500th anniversary of the Fall of Tenochtitlan, the capital of the Aztecs and present day Mexico City, the city government announced several changes and celebrations to take place in 2021.
 Among them were the renaming of the plazas and a metro station to include a pre-conquest point of view.
-For example the renaming of Puente de Alvarado (named after the Spanish conquistador Pedro de Alvarado) to Avenida México-Tenochtitlan.
+For example, the renaming of Puente de Alvarado (named after the Spanish conquistador Pedro de Alvarado) to Avenida México-Tenochtitlan.

 On 5 September 2021, International Indigenous Women's Day, Sheinbaum announced that the statue of Columbus would not be returned to its original site.
 Instead, it would be relocated to American Park in Polanco, Miguel Hidalgo.
 She also said that Tlalli would replace the statue of Columbus, to honor 500 years of the resistance of indigenous women, and that the relocation was not to "erase history" but to "deliver social justice".
 She also mentioned that the decision was taken after receiving 5,000 signatures from indigenous women who asked to "decolonize Paseo de la Reforma".